Kunald199/Question-Answering-CSCE-798-Directed-Study/README.md

 transformers

-There is a seperate file which cites there references.
+There is a seperate file which cites there requirements.

 Covid data: https://github.com/nytimes/covid-19-data/blob/master/live/us-counties.csv